Family of Man Who Died in Sacramento Police Wagon Speaks Out

 Police say that was the first indication that anything was wrong.

-"The agents were there.. helped him...administering CPR," said Chandler.
+"The agents were there, helped him administering CPR," said Chandler.

 Officers continued trying to save Smith's life before paramedics arrived to rush him to the hospital - still nothing could be done.